Why’s It Taking So Long for Charlotteans to Get COVID-19 Results Back?

 Reagent shortages are delaying results throughout the United States.
 Officials in Arizona said this week they’re not equipped to aid residents without more federal help.
 Reported cases in that state number more than 100,000 there; North Carolina’s cumulative total as of Wednesday was 77,310.

-N.C. residents no longer need a doctor’s referral to get a COVID test, DHHS announced Tuesday.
+N.C. residents no longer need a doctor’s referral to get a COVID test, DHHS announced in July.
 The department will oversee the opening of as many as 300 free testing sites in 100 zip codes, prioritizing underserved communities.
 It’s unclear whether the state’s labs will be able to keep up with the number of new tests.